Particular/docs.particular.net/nservicebus/bridge/index.md

  - samples/bridge/sql-multi-instance
 ---

-`NServiceBus.Transport.Bridge` allows NServiceBus endpoints to connect to other endpoints that are not using the same transport.
+`NServiceBus.MessagingBridge` allows NServiceBus endpoints to connect to other endpoints that are not using the same transport using the [Messaging Bridge Pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingBridge.html).

 The bridge is transparent to sending and receiving endpoints.
 That is, endpoints are not aware of the bridge or that it is transferring messages to a different transport.
 Endpoints send and receive messages to and from logical endpoints as they normally would if there were no bridge involved.

 ## Why use the bridge

-The transport bridge enables several scenarios:
+The messaging bridge enables several scenarios:

 - Migrating from one transport to another.
 E.g. migration from MSMQ to a cloud-native transport.
 The bridge allows endpoints to be migrated one at a time rather than all at once.
 - Using multiple transports because of pricing considerations.
 Instead of relying only on a cloud-native transport (which may be more expensive), less mission critical endpoints could operating on a cheaper transport.
 - Using a transport that best fits non-functional considerations.
 E.g. A transport that allows bridging geographical locations, while some endpoints on a more secure transport only process private information.

-More details on these scenarios are provided in the [transport bridge scenarios](scenarios.md) article.
+More details on these scenarios are provided in the [messaging bridge scenarios](scenarios.md) article.

 ## Bridge configuration

-`NServiceBus.Transport.Bridge` is packaged as a host-agnostic library.
+`NServiceBus.MessagingBridge` is packaged as a host-agnostic library.
 It can be hosted in a console application, a Windows service, a Docker container, or any service that supports the Microsoft Generic Host, similar to how [endpoints are hosted](/nservicebus/hosting/selecting.md).

 The following snippet shows a simple MSMQ-to-AzureServiceBus configuration.